-In 2008, an agreement was entered into among HMRA, HMO, and the Israeli government to obtain Israeli government funding for HMO's construction of a new hospital facility (the HMO Capital Project) (note 16).
-In the Recovery Agreement (note 17), it was agreed that during the Recovery Period, the implementation of the undertaking of HMRA pursuant to the Recovery Agreement, will constitute implementation of the undertakings of HMRA pursuant to the said 2008 Agreement (the HMO Capital Project).
+In 2008, an agreement was entered into among HMRA, HMO, and the Israeli government to obtain a contribution from the Israeli government for the construction of a new hospital facility for HMO (the HMO Capital Project) (note 16).
+In the Recovery Agreement (note 17), it was agreed that during the Recovery Period, HMRA and HWZOA (jointly) undertook to transfer annually to HMO during the Recovery Period an amount of \$19 million, and that the implementation of the said undertaking of HMRA and HWZOA pursuant to the Recovery Agreement, will constitute implementation of the undertakings of HMRA pursuant to the said 2008 Agreement (the HMO Capital Project).
 The 2008 Agreement requires HMRA to allocate to HMO the annual amount of no less than \$19 million for the operation of HMO up to completion of the new hospital facility.

-The construction is now estimated to be completed by the end of 2017 from 2012 as initially estimated.
+The construction of the HMO Capital Project was substantially completed in August 2018.
 The Recovery Agreement also requires HWZOA and HMRA to transfer all funds for the HMO Capital Project to an HMO special bank account, which is separate from the remaining financial activities of HMO.
-Since the inception of the project, HWZOA and HMRA has transferred to HMO annually \$19,000,000 for operations and funds for the HMO Capital Project.
+Since the inception of the project, HWZOA and HMRA have transferred to HMO annually \$19 million for operations and funds for the HMO Capital Project.